2019 - 2020

 ASSESSMENT: We are thrilled that all classes at Byng are using e-portfolios to share their learning.
 As a collective, staff feel it is important to delve deeper in to assessment and see how our practices are supporting student learning.
 As we begin this journey, we are choosing to use the spirals of inquiry – a framework based on research evidence and implemented by educators not only provincially but across the world.
 The framework has six stages for consideration.
 As we begin our process, we are starting at the first stage referred to as SCANNING.

 During January, we are asking ALL students two questions to help us identify areas that are working, areas that need further consideration, and where to next.

 - How’s my learning connected with the Core Competencies?

 2. Is receiving teacher comments/feedback helpful in understanding what to do next in your learning?

-Once all students share their thinking, we will begin to collect the data to make a plan to facilitate a plan moving forward.
+Once all students share their thinking, we will begin to collect the data to make a plan to consider what our next steps will be.

 2018 - 2019